2017: Efforts Shift to States to Reduce Tobacco Use and Help Smokers Quit

 - Again in 2016, no state passed a comprehensive statewide smokefree law, but some progress continued at the local level in a few states, including Missouri and Texas.
 California also became the first state ever to both close loopholes in its existing smokefree law and add electronic cigarettes to the law.

 - Vermont and the District of Columbia also passed legislation in 2016 adding e-cigarettes to their smokefree laws.
 Nine states with comprehensive smokefree laws as well as the District of Columbia now prohibit the use of e-cigarettes in virtually all public places and workplaces.

 - Find out if your state made the grade this year.

-- The CDC's Office of Smoking and Health and the FDA's Center for Tobacco Products continued their highly successful mass media campaigns aimed at encouraging smokers to quit and discouraging youth from beginning tobacco use.
+- Despite attempts by some members of the U.S. House of Representatives to eliminate funding for the "Tips from Former Smokers" Campaign, the CDC's Office of Smoking and Health and the FDA's Center for Tobacco Products "Real Cost Campaign" continued their highly successful mass media campaigns aimed at encouraging smokers to quit and discouraging at-risk youth from beginning tobacco use.

 - See the federal government's grades.

 It is unknown what the Trump Administration's position on effective tobacco prevention and quit smoking policies is but there are a series of actions that the Administration could take that would significantly improve public health and reduce the tremendous financial and health burden caused by tobacco use.